thecodecafe/calendar-plugin/readme.md

 3. Git.

 ### Dev setup instructions
-1. Clone dev branch `git clone -b=dev https://github.com/thecodecafe/calendar-plugin`.
+1. Clone dev branch `git clone https://github.com/thecodecafe/calendar-plugin --branch=dev`.
 2. `cd` into the directory and
 3. Install node modules by running `npm install` preferably if you have yarn install with that instead `yarn install`.
 4. Still withing the project's directory via the terminal start the dev server by running `gulp start` and that's it.